Chapter 1: Introduction, Context, and Literature Review

 1.3.4 Platform Studies and Reddit Research

 Nicholas Proferes’ systematic review of Reddit research (2021) identifies key platform characteristics shaping knowledge production: pseudonymity enabling vulnerable disclosures, karma systems validating expertise, and threaded discussions preserving institutional memory.
-For CUNY, these affordances transform Reddit from social media into educational infrastructure.
+For CUNY students, these affordances shift Reddit from social media into educational infrastructure.
+Pseudonymity creates conditions for honest disclosure impossible under real names.
+Professors use throwaway accounts for vulnerable pedagogy questions.
+Posts document defenses against false cheating accusations requiring anonymity.
+Posts share admission rejection vulnerability.
+Users explicitly choose Reddit over Facebook for privacy when discussing sensitive campus issues.
+The platform’s anonymity enables participants to seek help and share struggles that institutional surveillance would inhibit.

 Joseph Reagle’s work on disguising Reddit sources (2022) and Amy Bruckman’s “amateur artist” framework (2002) address ethical tensions in making visible what users may consider contextually private.
 [Added 2025-01-24] Tiago Rocha-Silva and colleagues’ “passive data collection” approach for Reddit (2023) provides practical framework for ethical collection while respecting community norms.